MuscleOTL/MuscleOTL/README.md

 # Features

 # Exercise Exploration 🤸
--**Dynamic Body Map:** Explore a dynamic body map where you can click on each muscle to discover a curated list of exercises that target it.
+- **Dynamic Body Map:** Explore a dynamic body map where you can click on each muscle to discover a curated list of exercises that target it.
 -**Muscle-Specific Workouts:** Understand which exercises work best for each muscle group, empowering you to create effective and balanced workout routines.

 # Personalization 🧘